 Ed has been active in the community and in politics.
 He currently sits as Pro Tem Municipal Judge in the City of Kansas City, Kansas.
 He has served as Chairman of the Wyandotte County Parks and Recreation Board, City Councilman and President of the Edwardsville City Council, Member of the Mid-America Regional Council Board, Member of Governor Kathleen Sebelius’ Transition Team, and Member of the Kansas Gaming Committee.

 Ed has appeared and argued cases at all levels, including the Kansas Court of Appeals and the Kansas Supreme Court, experiencing a great deal of success at each level.
 Ed is one of a very select group of attorneys to win both a civil case and a criminal case in the Kansas Supreme Court.

 PERSONAL INJURY/NEGLIGENCE OF OTHERS/WRONGFUL DEATH

 On September 9, 2011, Ed was successful in petitioning the Kansas Supreme Court to hear a direct appeal from the District Court in Jefferson County, Kansas, on an issue of first impression in the State of Kansas regarding negligent entrustment of an automobile (a civil tort).
 The issue was briefed by the law firm and filed with the Supreme Court on October 5, 2011, and an additional reply brief was filed on December 14, 2011.
 Oral arguments were presented on January 30, 2013.
-On June 7, the Supreme Court ruled in favor of our client, allowing the claim to proceed, creating new legal precedent in the State of Kansas.
+On June 7, 2013 the Supreme Court ruled in favor of our client, allowing the claim to proceed, creating new legal precedent in the State of Kansas.
 (See Martell v.
 Driscoll, et al., Docket No. 106429)

-Ed is an accomplished trial attorney and his skills have been utilized with great success in the personal injury field involving not only automobile accidents, but slip-and-fall cases and wrongful death.
+Ed is an accomplished trial attorney and his skills have been utilized with great success in the personal injury field involving a wide variety of cases that include, among others, automobile accidents and wrongful death.